KingSlayerMN/vps/docs/install crowdcoin.md

 Configuration files are stored in: /etc/masternodes Data are stored in: /var/lib/masternodes
+This setup will run the daemon as a service with an unprivileged user account which does not even can be used to login.

+---

 Because of the alias we have created you can now type the commands as shown below
 ```sh